OpenBSD Gaming Resource

 Games in Other Software

-It isn't a surprise that Emacs has several builtin games it calls amusements.
-More are available as add-ons.
-The builtin and add-on games are similar to the BSD games collection.
+One of the old jokes about GNU Emacs says it's an operating system in need of a text editor.
+It shouldn't surprise anyone that it includes several games it calls amusements.
+More are available as addons.
+Both types of games are similar to the BSD games collection.

 - dunnet - Wikipedia - builtin